S2E/s2e-old/docs/index.rst

 These plugins allow you to specify which paths to execute and where to inject symbolic values

-* The `SimpleSelect <Plugins/SimpleSelect.html>`_ plugin provides a simple way to select individual processes or binaries under Linux.
 * `StateManager <Plugins/StateManager.html>`_ helps exploring library entry points more efficiently.
 * `EdgeKiller <Plugins/EdgeKiller.html>`_ kills execution paths that execute some sequence of instructions (e.g., polling loops).
 * `BaseInstructions <Plugins/BaseInstructions.html>`_ implements various custom instructions to control symbolic execution from the guest.